Deploy a multi-zone global control plane

 You can use locality-aware load balancing to keep requests in the same zone.

-To send a request to any zone, you can use the generated kuma.io/service
+To send a request to any zone, you can use the generated kuma.io/service and Kuma DNS:

 curl http://echo-server_echo-example_svc_1010.mesh:80